1314888/Equity/dd.md

 - Consistent inventory most important

 Lower net recievables / sales imply a good competitive advantage
+	- Do not want recievables to pile up
 #### PPE
+Look at the ratio of PPE to debt
+-  Should be able to finance it internally

+Is a lot of capex required to keep the business running?
+Look at capex 10 years vs earnings 10 years 50% less is good, 25% is better
+*Look at 2 peroid PPE, add back deprecation to get capex or look under CFI*

+#### Debt
+Short term debt is supsectaible to sudden shift in credit markets
+- Compare short term to long term debt ratio, don’t let it be more

+Long term Debt - Good companies are supposed to be self financing
+- Net earnings must be able to pay of long term debt in 3 - 4 years
+	- Can compare FCF - long term debt also
+		- Free Cash flow (CFO - CAPEX)
+- Debt equity <30%, max 80%
+ 	- Can be overstated if company is buying back shares and decreases shareholder equity
+	- Hence if that is the case, must add back treasruy stock
+- Look at the trend over last 10 years, if little then good
+- If have significant debt then
+	- Is it due a a leverage buyout or what?
+	- Analyze the debt structure
+		- What is the type of debt (funded debt vs due on demand)
+		- When is the debt due
-### Others
+#### Others
+Total Book Value
+- Sometimes hard to be priced properly
+	- The closer to finish product the less value
+	- What is the actual number in a bankruptcy sale?

+Find hidden gems in
+- Does it have legacy assets that are undervalued?
+- Does it have goodwill (extra over book value) that is slowly written off?
+- Did any asset get write off unfairly?
+- Parent vs subsidiary unfair pricing?
+Who is cheaper
+- Tax loss carry forward, operating loss carry forward

+Pension
-Make sure pension fund asset > vested benefit liability
+- Make sure pension fund asset > vested benefit liability

-Do not want recievables to pile up
+Long term investment
+- Could also reflect investement mindset of top management

+#### 2.5bc Statement of Equity
+Shareholder equity = preferred comon stock + paid in capital + retained earnings Retained earnings
+- Must have good trend of increasing (this is what increases networth), make sure it is not due to merger
+- If it is decreasing, it would be ok if it is stock buyback
+- If companies that are pfoitable might not retain earnings cos they are very profitable

+Treasury Shares
+- It is good to see treasury shares, that means there is stock buyback action

+Dividend
+- History of dividend, does it pay during bad times, over a long period
+	- Does it reduce div, increase etc
+- Dividend yield change with stock price ($2 dividend is 20% for $10, and 10% for $20)
+-Do not want dividend payout in a high growth company

-### Valuation
+### 2.5d Valuation
-What is the PE compared to industry and peers?
+What is the P/E compared to industry and peers?
 - If P/E between 8 - 12 times (any significant change can affect stock price)
 - Do not want P/E that is too high
 - Do not want low absolute earnings too
 - P/E vs growth rate + dividend yield

 Can try to get earnings of individual sub business and assign hypothetical PE to get their valuation

-### Dividend Yield
-History of dividend, does it pay during bad times, over a long period

-	- Does it reduce div, increase etc
-	- Dividend yield change with stock price ($2 dividend is 20% for $10, and 10% for $20)

-Do not want that in a high growth company

-### Cashflow
-Free Cash flow per stock (OCF - CAPEX)

-	- EBIT (1-tax rate) + (depreciation) + (amortization) - (change in net working capital) - (capital expenditure)
-		- Working Capital = CA - CL
-Is a lot of capex required to keep the business running?

-### Debt
-Debt equity <30%
-Type of debt (funded debt vs due on demand)
-Cash - long term debt / share about more than 30%
-Is interest coverage ok?

 ---
-# 3. Final step
+# 3 Final step
 ##Fundamental Classification

 1. Fast Growth